ascend-innovations/js-toolkit/packages/eslint-config-ts/README.md

 <span class="badge-npmversion"><a href="https://www.npmjs.com/package/@ascend-innovations/eslint-config-ts" title="View this project on NPM"><img src="https://img.shields.io/npm/v/@ascend-innovations/eslint-config-ts.svg" alt="NPM version" /></a></span> <img src="https://img.shields.io/badge/PRs-welcome-orange.svg" alt="PRs welcome!" />

 ## Current Support

 Currently this package provides Typescript configurations for:

 - Typescript vanilla JS
 - Typescript React
+- Typescript Svelte
 - Typescript Node
 - Typescript Jest

 ## Non-Typescript Rule Definitions

 This package extends all of the rules defined in our core `eslint-config` package, [`@ascend-innovations/eslint-config`](https://www.npmjs.com/package/@ascend-innovations/eslint-config).
 The only difference is that it adds overrides that define rules & handling for typescript files.

 ## Installing

 1. Put a `.eslintrc` (or any [valid eslint config file](https://eslint.org/docs/user-guide/configuring/configuration-files#configuration-file-formats)) in your project root
 2. You can alternatively put the config in your `package.json` under the property `"eslintConfig"`:.
 This makes one less file in your project.
 3. Be sure your to have a valid `tsconfig.json` configured for your project.
 4. Install dependencies and select the configuration you want (available configs listed below)

 ### Default Vanilla JS Configuration

-The default install will install all required *AND* optional dependencies.
+The default install will install all required _AND_ optional dependencies.
 You can safely remove the following packages without triggering a peer dependency warning if you aren't consuming the associated configs:

 - `react`
   - `eslint-config-airbnb`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, `eslint-plugin-jsx-a11y`
 - `jest`
   - `eslint-plugin-jest`

-*Install it with NPM:* `npx install-peerdeps --dev @ascend-innovations/eslint-config-ts`\
+_Install it with NPM:_ `npx install-peerdeps --dev @ascend-innovations/eslint-config-ts`\
-*Install it with Yarn:* `npx install-peerdeps --dev @ascend-innovations/eslint-config-ts -Y`\
+_Install it with Yarn:_ `npx install-peerdeps --dev @ascend-innovations/eslint-config-ts -Y`\
-*Use it:*
+_Use it:_

 ```
 {
   "extends": [